-In the early 1920s, Cubism style helped physicist Niels Bohr determine the quantum theory when he compared the behaviour of electrons with the cubist paintings.
-But, in your view what is the contribution of science in the arts?
+In the early 1920s, Cubism helped physicist Niels Bohr determine the quantum theory when he compared the behaviour of electrons with Cubist paintings.
+But, in your view, what is the contribution of science to the arts?

 I can’t speak on behalf of all art, but my preference is for the latter.
 Increasingly, science is both our environment and our measure of value.
-Contemporary scientific evaluations of life reach out beyond the confines of the laboratory.
-As pervasive media technologies, i.e. radio, television, the press, smartphones, and the Internet, collectively enable science and scientific notions of life to appear ubiquitous and somewhat uncontested.
+Contemporary scientific evaluations of life reach beyond the confines of the laboratory.
+Pervasive media technologies, i.e. radio, television, the press, smartphones, and the Internet, collectively enable science and scientific notions of life to appear ubiquitous and somewhat uncontested.

-What is of interest to me is being aware of this (technoscientifc) environment and its system of metrics and to engage with it meaningfully through critical thinking.
+What is of interest to me is being aware of this (technoscientific) environment and its system of metrics and engaging with it meaningfully through critical thinking.
 In this way, art can be a call to think otherwise.

 What are your aims as a bio artist working in between science and art?

 Essentially, I already answered this question in my response to the previous question.
-But in addition, I want to make thought provoking art that resonates with my era and to maintain my arts practice long enough for it to be meaningful.
+But in addition, I want to make thought-provoking art that resonates with my era and to maintain my art practice long enough for it to be meaningful.

 If you could visit a scientist’s mind, who would it be and why?

-My brother, Matthew, who is a quantum physicist, I would love to see the world through his eyes, momentarily.
+My brother, Matthew who is a quantum physicist; and I would love to see the world through his eyes momentarily.
 The fascination for me is that we grew up in the same household, sharing our days together, yet the world obviously made sense to us in different ways.

 What is your chief enemy of creativity?